-There is no such walking culture in Vietnam, especially in Hanoi where I come from, just because there is no pavement that is actually used for walking purpose, but for parking motorbikes.
-Also they are the most practical transportation not only in Vietnam, but also in many other Asian countries, that people don’t usually walk.
-Moreover, it is very common that the air in big cities is mostly unsuitable for staying out for too long.
-Too, is the weather and humidity in tropical regions.
+There is no such walking culture in Vietnam, especially in Hanoi where I come from.
+There is no pavement that is actually used for walking purpose, but for parking motorbikes – the most practical transportation not only in Vietnam, but also in many other Asian countries.
+Moreover, it is very common that the air quality in big cities is mostly unsuitable for staying out for too long.
+Too, is the severe weather and humidity in tropical regions.
+Hence, people don’t usually walk.

 It is not until I am in the city of the 3 rivers, where there are the most amazing paths along the banks for you to walk on that I can finally answer these questions: I walk because it’s one of the fastest way to get somewhere, and because I can actually count on my own legs.
 Besides, I don’t walk to think, I walk to give my brain sometimes to wander and I walk to feel nothing but just the moment, and my own legs.
 I walk because more walking means my walking pace is increasing, while my living pace is decreasing.

 I have written other words about the root and the route.
 To move and to walk is probably the most important thing to distinguish the two.